Efficiency (agricultural land)

 The windmill industry states that windmills have only a 5% land footprint, including access roads and substations, but they can be more disruptive to farm operations than farmers anticipate.
 They do generate revenue for farmers which is often important given general farm financial difficulties (see Goal 6).
 Five percent land loss is not necessarily significant for an individual farm, but given the absence of landscape level planning (see Goal 2), at what point the land loss in a region becomes significant is unclear, especially when combined with the numerous other forces that are nickle and diming the agricultural land base.
 One analyst estimates that we would need 5 PEIs covered in windfarms to replace fossil fuels currently used for electricity production (Antweiler, 2020).

 The related challenge is soil quality.
 It is likely that most windmills are located on Canada Land Inventory Class 1-3 land (rather than the less farming flexible Class 4-7).
 Although renewable energy projects require some elements of provincial approvals, consideration of agricultural impacts are relatively minimal.
-For example, in Ontario, the Ministry of Environment and Climate Change issues approvals and only vaguely states in it's guidance, "The productivity of agricultural lands should be maintained or improved, ensuring there are no negative impacts on agricultural infrastructure such as drainage and irrigation systems."
+For example, in Ontario, the Ministry of Environment and Climate Change issued approvals and only vaguely stated in it's guidance, "The productivity of agricultural lands should be maintained or improved, ensuring there are no negative impacts on agricultural infrastructure such as drainage and irrigation systems."
+However, the Ontario Minister of Energy stated mid-2024 that ground level solar projects on farmland would be banned, a significant shift in direction that may extend across other renewable projects.
 In Alberta, the Utilities Commission approval process was viewed by municipalities as having little regard for municipal statutory land use plans and efforts to protect agricultural land (Ferguson, 2022).
 Until recently, there has been limited discussion of scale.
 This is significant since widespread projects on agricultural land would consume significant available spaces for farming.
 Alberta's renewable energy targets could have resulted in the loss of 120,000 acres of agricultural land, with no studies of how this would affect agriculture and the food system (Ferguson, 2022).
 All this rapid growth spurred the Alberta government in early 2023 to consult on agricultural impacts (Ferguson, 2023) and in mid 2023 to pause alternative energy developments for 6 months to assess current rules (Graney, 2023).
 Out of this, in early 2024, the government announced a ban on renewable energy projects on Class 1 and 2 agricultural land unless co-existence is possible with crops and livestock.
 Tools are also to be introduced to protect grazing irrigible lands.
 Given the current government's commitment to oil and gas, this announcement may be more about protecting that industry than high quality agricultural land.

 Solar energy appears to be less problematic than wind power, as solar panels can produce more energy / area than windmills and also can be located in a range of places.
 They do, however, take up more absolute space in farm fields if significant scale is the objective of the solar farm.
 And given the current challenges of farm income, understandably many farmers are willing to take guaranteed long-term revenue from solar companies.
 Unfortunately, some provincial utilities are taken a short term view of the issue.
 For example, SaskPower wants to have solar panels on farmland because of perceived lower environmental risks, proximity to connectivity and flat landscapes.
 They argue that their current proposals will only take 7000 acres out of production.
 But this, of course, represents only one stream of solar development proposals, and the total currently under consideration amounts to 540,000 acres (Hursh, 2023).
 An analysis of Alberta solar requirements suggested a more modest direct footprint of 38,000 acres of farmland.
 However, there are so many other places to locate solar panels that many argue using agricultural land should be a very limited option (Ferguson, 2023).